gautam06/expense-tracker-app/README.md

 ## UnitTestCases
 ### XUnit TestCases
-- Test cases have been written using XUnit for API Controllers.
+- Test cases have been written using XUnit for API Controllers and Application Service Classes.

 ---